Description

 Using this definition on our asset we see for example:

-• Looking at annual return (CAGR) in of 12.4% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (19.7%).
+• Looking at maximum days under water in of 201 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (87 days).

 Which means for our asset as example: